-Canva

-Grammarly

-Smug Mug

-SnapGene

-Amber 22

-SLACK

-BioRender

-Folding@Home

-CHEMCAD

-Chemstation

-Minitab

-COMSOL
+Canva Grammarly Smug Mug SnapGene Amber 22 SLACK BioRender Folding@Home CHEMCAD Chemstation Minitab COMSOL available for the unit?
+No Are there other No costs associated with implementing the program?
+Facilities and Equipment Attachments Equipment and Software List.docx

 Will the program require new or additional facilities or significant improvements to already existing facilities?